 One of the great giveaway signs that an artist is not confident is the amount of art equipment they carry.
 Beginner artists always have too much stuff.

 You can have more stuff at home but most things you buy are not magic bullets.
 There is only one gadget I like to use and that’s a Jakar Battery Eraser.
 They are very cheap and brilliant for lifting fine highlights.

 You don’t need an easel really.
 I use one now because I draw in front of people, but I didn’t use one before that.
 It’s an optional extra.

 Rely on fewer tools and it’ll make you a better artist.

 3. Hold Your Pencil Correctly

-Another tell-tale signal of learners is watching them use a pencil.
-If an easel has any value, it’s training a student to step back and use the pencil lightly.
+Amateur artists tend to hold their pencils the wrong way If an easel has any value, it’s training a student to step back and use the pencil lightly.